Swedish East India Company: First octroi (1731–1746)

-The first expedition
+First expedition

 The first expedition was organized by Campbell.
 His reconstructed diary of the voyage, rediscovered in 1986, contains a complete account of the expedition.
 It started on 9 February 1732, as the ship Friedericus Rex Sueciae sailed out from Gothenburg.
 Campbell was the first supercargo onboard and had also been appointed ambassador to the Chinese court by the King.
 The other three supercargos were English: Charles Graham, Charles Morford and John Pike.
-The captain of the Fredericus was Georg Herman af Trolle, a seasoned sailor who had been brought up in Amsterdam and previously served on English, French, Dutch and Danish ships.
+The captain of the Fredericus was Georg Herman af Trolle, a seasoned sailor who had been brought up in Amsterdam and previously served on British, French, Dutch and Danish ships.
 He had also been employed as a privateer by the town of Middelburg.
 Both he and Campbell had previously visited China.
 The crew for the ship was approximately one hundred men.

 The expedition started well – passing the Cape of Good Hope and crossing the Indian Ocean, the vessel arrived safely in Canton (now known as Guangzhou), the trading port for foreigners in China at that time, in September 1732.
 For the next four months, trading was carried out successfully.
 Initially, different spices were the primary commodity along with tea, silk and miscellaneous luxury items, but on later voyages, porcelain and tea made up the bulk of the trade to meet the demand for such goods back in Europe.

 On its return, the vessel was stopped by the Dutch between Java and Sumatra, and brought to Batavia.
 Campbell protested and produced his papers, but the Dutch argued that they had suspected the vessel of falsely flying the Swedish flag.
 The expedition was eventually released, but time was lost and the winds unfavourable.
 Many of the seamen died en route and the ship had to recruit new Norwegian sailors upon reaching the coast of Norway.

 Almost one and a half years after the departure, the vessel returned to Gothenburg on 27 August 1733.
 The expedition was a huge economic success, the auction bringing in some 900,000 Swedish riksdaler.
 The dividend paid was 75% of the capital invested.
 According to the ledgers of the Gothenburg Main Customs Cambers for Sea Trade in 1733 to 1734, goods for 518,972 riksdaler were exported; the rest stayed in Sweden.